F-Persson/Blazingly-Fast-Productivity-Tagger/README.md

 ## TODO

+### Rewrite all code to make it follow some kind of best practice.
+Post development and troubles in Dev.to

 #### Backend (preferable C#) that stores all users tags.
 If the same url is posted multiple times - add +1 in the all tags area and give the option to see which tags has the most + within a specifc time.
 Today, this week, month etc.

 #### Make login possible to save your tags